LearnEcommerce

 6

-A deep emotional connection with its 7 million makers creates a supply-side moat that mass-market rivals like Amazon Handmade struggle to break.
+A deep emotional connection with its ~5.6 million active sellers creates a supply-side moat that mass-market rivals like Amazon Handmade struggle to break.

 Explore the Framework